Chase Claypool: Chicago Bears

 Claypool was traded to the Chicago Bears on November 1, 2022, in exchange for their second-round pick (32nd overall; later used to select Joey Porter Jr.) in the 2023 NFL draft.

 He was intensely criticized for a low-effort performance in the Bears' 2023 season opener against the Green Bay Packers.
 It was reported on September 17 that Claypool had apologized for this to his teammates and coaches.
 By week 4, Claypool expressed frustration with the Bears and stated that he did not believe the coaching staff put him in a position to succeed.
 The Bears deactivated him before their week 4 matchup against the Broncos, and activated Equanimeous St. Brown in his place.
 Claypool had been told by the team to stay home during the Denver game, and was later told not to return to their facility while they searched for a trade partner the following week.
 The team had instructed him to remain at home the following week as well, while they won in a Thursday Night Football road game (their first win since October 24, 2022) against the Washington Commanders.

 As a Bear, he appeared in ten games, recording 191 receiving yards and one touchdown on 18 receptions.

 Miami Dolphins

 On October 6, 2023, the Bears traded Claypool and a seventh-round selection in the 2025 NFL draft to the Miami Dolphins in exchange for a sixth-round selection in the 2025 NFL Draft.
 In Week 8 vs. the New England Patriots, Claypool caught 1 pass for 15 yards, his first reception with the Dolphins.

 Buffalo Bills

 On May 3, 2024, Claypool signed a one-year contract with the Buffalo Bills.
 On August 12, Claypool was placed on injured reserve after tearing a ligament and tendon in his second toe.
 He was released with an injury settlement on August 15.

+In July 2025, Claypool announced he was attempting to return to the NFL.
+In May 2026, Claypool tried out for the Green Bay Packers.